AdobeDocs/campaign-classic.en/help/distributed/using/tracking-a-campaign.md

 ---
 product: campaign
-title: Tracking a campaign
+title: Track a campaign
-description: Tracking a campaign
+description: Learn how to track a campaign with Campaign Distributed Marketing
-audience: campaign
-content-type: reference
-topic-tags: distributed-marketing
 exl-id: 87d1909c-d2eb-47ce-a860-0e78a64d2914
 ---
-# Tracking a campaign{#tracking-a-campaign}
+# Track a campaign{#tracking-a-campaign}

 ![](../../assets/v7-only.svg)